Substitute System of Time and Effort Reporting

 Completing, submitting, and maintaining monthly documentation can be cumbersome for employees and local educational agencies (LEAs).
 To reduce that burden, the USDE has approved a substitute system.
 Under the substitute system, employees may submit semiannual certifications instead of monthly PARs.

-LEA Requirement: Change to Management Certification
+LEA Requirement: Management Certification Survey Form

 Employees must meet eligibility requirements and must complete and submit an employee schedule and certification.